-6.2 SEA MOVES
+7.2 SEA MOVES

-For one Action Point a player may move one block from a Coastal Area in England to another Friendly or Vacant (Neutral or Loyal to the opposing player) Coastal Area in England by moving through one Sea, two adjacent Seas or all three Seas (the cost is always 1 AP no matter how many Seas are crossed).
+For one Action Point a player may move one block from a Coastal Area in England to another Friendly or Vacant (Neutral or Loyal to the opposing player) Coastal Area in England.

-Regional blocks may only Sea Move to an Area within their Home Region or to an Area containing a Leader or their Regional Leader.
+IMPORTANT: Regional blocks may only Sea Move to an Area within their Home Region.
+This restriction does not apply to Regional Leader blocks.